sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 Maybe this is obvious, but I don't think it had to turn out this way.
 The internet is full of anti-vax screeds, HIV denialism, and cholesterol trutherism.
 Yet the models see through the muck.

 Why?
 I think it's partly because settled science is more internally consistent, cross-referenced, and densely represented across authoritative sources, so pretraining performs something like a weighted vote across all human text, and the settled science wins.
-RLHF amplifies this; faithful rendering of settled science is, presumably, rewarded.
+RLHF probably amplifies this; faithful rendering of settled science is, presumably, rewarded.
 But I think there's something deeper going on too.
 I think next-token prediction produces a world model robust enough that at inference time, there is an alien-but-sorta-Bayesian rationality at play.
 Their map isn't the territory.
 They're still predicting text.
 But we've crystallized an enormous amount of human knowledge into their weights, enough that I think they're doing *something* loosely resembling truth-seeking, and could perhaps be trained to do it even better.[^dojo]

 [^dojo]: Current RLHF actually appears to *worsen* calibration, optimizing for confident-sounding responses over well-calibrated ones.
-There's [active research](https://arxiv.org/abs/2503.02623) on fixing this, including RL approaches that explicitly reward calibrated confidence expression.
+There's [active research](https://arxiv.org/abs/2503.02623) to address this, including RL approaches that explicitly reward calibrated confidence expression.
 But it's not yet a first-class training objective in production models.
-It could be.
-Imagine a rationality dojo: training runs where models are specifically penalized for overconfidence on uncertain questions and underconfidence on settled ones.
-How much better could they get?
+I wonder if perhaps it should be.
+I'm imagining a rationality dojo in which overconfidence on uncertain questions and underconfidence on settled ones are penalized.
+I think calibration is important — we can see even in my experiment here that even though the models are able to express consensus views clearly, they're not always well-calibrated when pressed to be quantitative about it.
+This seems like an important thread to attend to.

 LLMs don't yet seek new knowledge on their own, although we're seeing glimmers ([new mathematical constructions](https://doi.org/10.1038/s41586-023-06924-6); [a novel antibiotic](https://doi.org/10.1016/j.cell.2020.01.021)).
 But they reliably express the best of what humans have already figured out: the accumulated output of truth-seeking institutions that, for all their flaws, have a far better track record than the alternatives.
 And in a widening epistemological gyre, where conspiracy thinking and tribal signaling and institutional distrust pull people ever further from shared empirical reality, having a tool that patiently, clearly articulates what the evidence actually shows is no small thing.